-GP Locum work (This work must always be recorded on GP Locum forms A, and B which can be downloaded from the NHS Pensions website.
-It must never be recorded on form SOLO or paid (as pooled pensionable income) into the practice accounts.
-A GP provider cannot record locum work in their own practice, that is, internal locum work, on Locum forms A and B)
+GP locum work (This work must always be recorded on GP locum forms A and B which can be downloaded from our website.
+It must never be recorded on form solo or paid (as pooled pensionable income) into the practice accounts.
+A GP provider cannot record locum work in their own practice that is internal locum work, on Locum forms A and B)

-GPsWSI (GPs with special interests) work (Commissioned services)
+GPsWSI (GPs with special interests) work (commissioned services)